Freehold Borough, New Jersey: Revolutionary War

-Several famous figures from the Revolutionary War fought at the Battle of Monmouth.
+Several notable figures during the Revolutionary War fought at the Battle of Monmouth.
 British forces were commanded by Sir Henry Clinton and Charles Cornwallis.
 The Continental Army was commanded by George Washington and Charles Lee.
 Charles Lee was court martialed by the Continental Army for his behavior at the Battle of Monmouth.
 Nathaniel Greene, Alexander Hamilton, the Marquis de Lafayette and Friedrich Wilhelm von Steuben also fought for the Continental Army at the Battle of Monmouth.
 Another famous figure at the Battle of Monmouth was Molly Pitcher, who manned a cannon during the battle after her husband was wounded.

 In the aftermath of the Battle of Monmouth, Loyalist control of Freehold faltered.
 The town ceased to have a functioning municipal government, and the courthouse was closed until the end of the war.
 Minor clashes between loyalists and continentals flared up in town, with the violence peaking around 1780.
 Colonel Tye, an escaped slave and leader of a prominent loyalist guerilla force, conducted several raids in and around Freehold.
 One famous incident was the capture and hanging of Joshua Huddy by British Loyalists under the direction of Richard Lippincott.
 Colonel Tye was killed during the raid on Huddy's home.
 Patriots later cut down Huddy's body hanging from the gallows and buried it in Freehold, at Old Tennent Church.
 At the end of the war, the community was deeply divided, and nearly 120 loyalist families left Freehold, fearing persecution from their neighbors.
 Most of these families re-settled in Canada.